Get Pre-Approved For Your Car Loan Apply Now

 The term ‘rebuilt’ and other related terms are broad and can have different connotations and meanings.
 Let’s clarify a few of the words you can come across while you’re shopping for a pre-owned vehicle.

 • ‘Salvage’ title refers to a vehicle that has been deemed a total loss by an insurer.
-It could be due to a multitude of reasons including theft, fire, flood, or collision.
+It could be due to a multitude of reasons including significant damage, theft, fire, flood, or a major collision as example.

 • When a salvage vehicle has been repaired and certified for use on the road once again, the title can be changed to a ‘rebuilt’ status.